I’m so excited to say that our lounge makeover is pretty much almost complete (for now at least – we all know it’s never final in this house haha!)

 Lots of love

-*This post contains collaborations with Sofology, Carpetright, Dunelm, Melody Maison and Wallpaper Sales, as always all opinions are my own.
+*This post contains collaborations with Sofology, Carpetright, Dunelm, Melody Maison, Wallpaper Sales and I Love Wallpaper, as always all opinions are my own.